tuckerweibell/recipe/src/components/EzTable/EzTable.md

 Use when multiple rows of a table can be selected together in order to perform an action in bulk.

-Providing the bulk select event handler props (`onRowClick`, `onBulkSelectClick`, `rowIsSelected`) will add a column to each table row containing a checkbox input, along with a corresponding column header containing a checkbox input.
+Providing the bulk select event handler props (`onRowSelectClick`, `onBulkSelectClick`, `isRowSelected`) will add a column to each table row containing a checkbox input, along with a corresponding column header containing a checkbox input.

 The row-level checkbox input can be toggled to indicate that the current row should be included in a particular action.
-This functionality is handled by the `rowIsSelected` and `onRowClick` props. `rowIsSelected` is a Function that is used to determine the row-level checkbox input state.
-It is called when rendering each row, and is passed the row's `item` object as the single argument. `onRowClick` is a Function that is bound to the row-level checkbox input change handler.
+This functionality is handled by the `isRowSelected` and `onRowSelectClick` props. `isRowSelected` is a Function that is used to determine the row-level checkbox input state.
+It is called when rendering each row, and is passed the row's `item` object as the single argument. `onRowSelectClick` is a Function that is bound to the row-level checkbox input change handler.
 It is called when the input state changes, and is passed the row's `item` object as the single argument.

 The column header checkbox input can be toggled to select or deselect all currently visible rows.
 This functionality is handled by the `onBulkSelectClick` prop.
 This should be a Function that handles the behavior of selecting or deselecting all the visible table rows.